Marin County Weather

 Marin County has great weather.
-To most who live here, it's one of the natural attributes that help make it one of the best places to live in the world.
-Many say it's as close to perfect as you can get and still enjoy all four seasons.
-I grew up around here and tend to agree.
-Yet one thing must be said about Marin and San Francisco weather, it is never idle talk, when you visit the Bay Area, weather is a real subject.
-Cross over the Golden Gate Bridge to Marin, and you will see!
-Usually, in the summer, most of San Franisco sits in fog, while you sit bayside in Marin, watching the fog roll over the city and Golden Gate.
-In fact, the rolling fog is a splendid sight from Marin, rolling down the mountains as you sit in the sun.
-Really spectacular!
+It's one of the natural attributes that help make it one of the best places to live in the world.
+It is said that is as close to perfect as you can get and still enjoy all four seasons.
+One thing must be said about Marin and San Francisco weather, it is never idle talk.
+When you visit the Bay Area, weather is a real subject.
+Cross over the Golden Gate Bridge to Marin, and you will see a very different weather pattern on most days.
+Usually, in the summer, most of San Franisco sits in fog, while you sit bayside in Marin.

-To start, Marin is a county of extreme “microclimates” where the weather might vary by 15º between two towns only a few miles apart.
-This is due to a number of factors and is very important to keep in mind when vacationing in the bay area.
-For one, the summer fog can peel in from the ocean in the summer, cooling things down in southern Marin, but keeping things hotter in the central and northern parts of the county like San Rafael out to Novato.
-There are also parts of the county that suffer from prevailing winds, such as along the West Marin's coastline, while other towns nearby do not.
-Some towns get twice the rainfall of others in Marin, one such town would be Kentfield, yet it is one of the warmer towns in Marin.
-San Rafael, where the Marin Vacation Home is located, is a "hot spot" of Marin.
-When the rest of the county is in fog or haze, the Marin Vacation Home usually is enjoying the sun.
+It is important to understand that Marin is a county of extreme “microclimates”.
+This is partially due to a Mountain range seperating the town (usually Mt.
+Tam) and coastal influence from the Bay or Pacific Ocean.
+This is very important to keep in mind when vacationing in the San Francisco Bay Area.
+Weather can vary in temperature, possibly jumping 15º between town to town only a few miles apart.
+Summer fog can peel in from the ocean keeping things cool in southern Marin, but keeping things hotter in the central and northern parts of the county like San Rafael out to Novato.
+Some parts of Marin suffer from prevailing winds, such as along the West Marin's coastline, or San Rafaels "Peacock Gap", while other towns nearby do not.
+San Rafael, where the Marin Vista House is located, is a "hot spot" of Marin.
+When the rest of the county is in fog or haze, the Marin Vista House usually is enjoying the sun. :)

-Amazingly, the difference between the shade and standing in the sun can be 10 degrees difference- “Marinites” term this “Nanoclimates”- check it out!
+Amazingly, the difference between the shade, and standing in the sun, can be 10 degrees difference, “Marinites” term this “Nanoclimates”.

 Marin is a county of four mild, distinct seasons, but is mainly dominated by seven warm weather months of May thru November, not a cold long winter.
 Marin features a long summer with a short spring and fall acting as transitions around our mild, short winters.
 Spring time starts in early May with average daytime temperatures in the 70’s, increasing to the mid or high 80’s by summer.
 Our warmest months are generally June thru October where it’s not uncommon to have warm spells for weeks at a time, right up until early November.
 Truly, we have a great, consistent Indian Summer.
 There is no smog and air conditioning in homes is rare, though not unheard of, especially in the more expensive homes.

-Marin county is known for its outdoor activities, most of which take place between April and December.
+Marin county is known for its year round outdoor activities.
 These include, hiking, biking, skating, sailing on the bay, surfing, kayaking, fishing, camping, sightseeing or even bird watching.
-For things to do while it’s warm, visit the marin vacation website (www.marinvacation.com) for great outdoor activities like Hiking and Biking, boating, or visiting one of our numerous Parks.
+For things to do while it’s warm, visit the marin vacation website (www.marinretreat.com) for great outdoor activities like Hiking and Biking, boating, or visiting one of our numerous Parks.